-Myristoleic acid (14 carbon atoms) is an uncommon monounsaturated (the cis double bond from the methyl end is omega-5 (ω-5) so in shorthand 14:1n-5) fatty acid member of the sub-group called long chain fatty acids (LCFA) (from 14 to 18 carbon atoms).
+Myristoleic acid (14 carbon atoms) is an uncommon monounsaturated fatty acid (the cis double bond from the methyl end is omega-5 (ω-5) or n-5, so in shorthand 14:1n-5) member of the sub-group called long chain fatty acids (LCA) (from 14 to 18 carbon atoms).

 Molecular weight: 226.35504 g/mol